Do you have a dream? Does it involve being the master/mistress of your own time, finances and destiny by learning how to become a freelance writer?

 Create a Hire Me Page on Your Website

 If you’re ready to start a website, be sure to add a Hire Me page.
 If you want to see an example, feel free to check out mine.

-In our course, Freelance Writing for Virtual Assistants, included in The #FullyBookedVA System, we walk you through the basics of a good writer’s website, including a Hire Me page.
+In our course, Freelance Writing for Virtual Assistants, one of the six skills courses included in our VA training program, The #FullyBookedVA System, we walk you through the basics of a good writer’s website, including a Hire Me page.

 Set up a Contently profile

 I highly recommend setting up a portfolio on Contently.
 It’s super easy to create an account and add links to your samples or upload PDFs.

 When I was starting off with Contently I set up my profile, added my published work and kind of forgot about it, to be honest.
 One day, out of the blue, I got an email from the Contently team asking if I was interested in working for one of their clients.

 It was a great opportunity and it paid extremely well!

 Zina Kumok is another Contently success story.
 In fact, she landed two $1,000 gigs the same way!